-We plan to initiate an SAD trial, which we refer to as the PREVAIL Study, evaluating the effects of acute dosing of BNC210 on performance anxiety, using a standardized public speaking challenge.
+We have initiated an SAD trial, which we refer to as the PREVAIL Study, evaluating the effects of acute dosing of BNC210 on performance anxiety, using a standardized public speaking challenge.
 We are building on the favorable attributes of our novel tablet formulation with a rapid absorption profile reaching maximal concentrations in the blood between 45 to 105 minutes, providing the potential for on demand use to treat symptoms of social anxiety which result from often predictable anxiety-provoking stressors.
-Furthermore, FDA's prior support of using a public speaking challenge as a Phase 3 registrational endpoint for approval makes SAD an attractive, potentially more rapid path-to-market indication to further explore in clinical development.
+Furthermore, FDA's prior support of using a public speaking challenge and the SUDS as a Phase 3 registrational endpoint for approval makes SAD an attractive, potentially more rapid path-to-market indication to further explore in clinical development.

-In October 2021, we received IND clearance from the FDA to evaluate BNC210 for the acute treatment of SAD.
-We expect to initiate our Phase 2 PREVAIL trial of BNC210 for the acute treatment of SAD by the end of 2021, targeting the large unmet medical need for this patient population.
-The PREVAIL Study is a randomized, double-blind, multi-center Phase 2 clinical trial which will compare the tablet formulation of BNC210 to placebo on anxiety levels in patients with SAD during an anxiety-provoking behavioral task such as being asked to speak on a topic.
+In October 2021, we received IND clearance from the FDA to evaluate BNC210 for the acute treatment of SAD and have inititatedour Phase 2 PREVAIL trial of BNC210 for the acute treatment of SADtargeting the large unmet medical need for this patient population.
+The PREVAIL Study is a randomized, double-blind, parallel three-arm (placebo, 225 mg BNC210 or 675 mg BNC210) multi-center Phase 2 clinical trial which will compare the tablet formulation of BNC210 to placebo on anxiety levels in patients with SAD during an anxiety-provoking behavioral task such as being asked to speak on a topic.
 Participants will be orally administered a single dose of study treatment approximately one hour prior to the behavioral task.
-The primary endpoint of the PREVAIL Study is to compare BNC210 to placebo on self-reported anxiety levels using the Subjective Units of Distress Scale (SUDS) during the behavioral task.
+The primary endpoint of the PREVAIL Study is to compare BNC210 to placebo on self-reported anxiety levels using the SUDS during the behavioral task.
 Secondary endpoints include other scales measuring participants' anxiety levels, in anticipation of, and during the behavioral task, as well as an evaluation of the safety and tolerability of BNC210 in this population.
-The PREVAIL Study will be conducted at approximately 15 sites in the U.S. and will enroll approximately 150 adult patients suffering with SAD.
+The PREVAIL Study is being conducted at approximately 15 sites in the U.S. and will enroll approximately 150 adult patients suffering with SAD.
 The study participants must score at least 70 on the Liebowitz Social Anxiety Scale (i.e., marked to severe social anxiety), which is a scale that assesses a patient's reported level of social phobia in a range of social interactions and performance situations during the past week.
 We expect to report topline data by the end of 2022.